 This thick part presses into the foot, which is at strange odds with the rest of the soft upper.
 This is a recurring problem with adidas shoes; even the Sequence 8 suffered from a similar issue.

 adidas just loves using a lot of plastic.
-It seems hypocritical that adidas markets shoes made of recycled ocean plastic waste because adidas generates so much of it in the first place.
+It seems hypocritical that adidas markets shoes made of recycled ocean plastic waste because adidas generates so much of plastic in the first place.
 No other brand uses so much plastic (of the thick kind) on their running shoes.

 The heel wraps gently around the ankles.
 The new lining is soft and fibrous, and there’s padding available in plenty.
 The grip isn’t as tenacious as some of the prior models, but the Glide 9 gets the job done.

 If we had to nitpick, the pointy ends of the molded clip press down on the heel, a sensation which some people might find uncomfortable.

 One would assume that a forefoot without overlays would result in more room, but surprisingly the Glide 9 feels narrower in the forefoot (not the toe-box) than the 8.
 A quick inspection of the design reveals the factors causing this.

 The internal toe-bumper not only extends upwards but sideways as well.
 This partially reduces space on the sides.
 But what really makes a difference to the forefoot fit is the lacing, or rather its position over the forefoot.

 Compared to the Glide 8, the first row of lacing is located closer to the front of the shoe.
 This update leads to an increase in forefoot tightness, particularly around the top.
 The fit isn’t tight to the point of discomfort but noticeable over the Glide 8.

 Also, the hard urethane piece used on this lacing row bends in during flexing.
 So like the midfoot area, the forefoot requires a break-in period.